 A study out of the University of Bonn in Germany, reported by Pablo Päster in the May/June issue of EatingWell Magazine, found that washing a load of dishes (12 place settings) by hand uses on average 27 gallons of water and 2.5 kilowatt-hours of energy to heat the water-equivalent to running a hair dryer for 2 1/2 hours.
 (Not to mention the parental energy it takes to get your kid to wash all those dishes in the first place.)

 By comparison, an energy-efficient dishwasher uses about 4 gallons of water and 1 kWh of energy per load.
 (And over the course of a year, using the dishwasher saves more than 400 hours of labor!)
 Researchers also found that dishwashers cleaned better, as half of the hand-washers failed to reach an "acceptable level" of cleanliness.

 As far as we know, the researchers shed no light on how to get your family to load the dishwasher properly, start it when it's full and then put the clean dishes away without complaining about it.

-Lower your carbon footprint even more-and save money-with these tips:
+- Lower your carbon footprint even more-and save money-with these tips:

 - Scrape food off plates before loading the dishwasher, but don't pre-rinse.

 - No dishwasher?
 Hand-wash dishes right away (you'll use less water when there's no stuck-on crud).

 Photo Credit: Jason Donnelly